Lee Hee-ho

-Lee Hee-ho, sometimes spelled as Lee Hui-ho, (21 September 1922 – 10 June 2019), was a South Korean women's rights activist, peace advocate and former First Lady of South Korea during the presidency of her husband Kim Dae-jung from 1998 to 2003.
+Lee Hee-ho, sometimes spelled as Lee Hui-ho (21 September 1922 – 10 June 2019), was a South Korean women's rights activist, peace advocate and former First Lady of South Korea during the presidency of her husband Kim Dae-jung from 1998 to 2003.

 She is widely regarded as one of the pioneering feminists of South Korea.
 Throughout her life, she championed women's empowerment and elimination of gender discrimination.

 After her marriage, she worked for pro-democracy movements with her husband over two decades of authoritarian regimes.

 During and after her husband's presidency, she had participated in and led notable works enhancing inter-Korean relations.
-Lee chaired the Kim Dae Jung Peace Center, which was founded by her husband to promote peace and constructive Inter-Korean relations, as well as to alleviate poverty.
+Lee chaired the Kim Dae Jung Peace Center, which was founded by her husband to promote peace and constructive inter-Korean relations, as well as to alleviate poverty.

 Early life

 Lee was born in Keijō, now modern-day Seoul on 21 September 1922 during the period when Korea was under Japanese rule.
 Lee's father was the fourth person to receive a medical license in Korea after graduating from Severance Medical College; her mother was a faithful Methodist born into a family devoted to Korean traditional medicine.
+Lee was the oldest daughter and the fourth child in a family of six sons and two daughters.

 When Lee was 18, her mother died and this led to her decision to live up to three principles: not getting married, staying healthy and studying, according to her book "To Accompany."
 Moreover, her deep faith in Methodism and continued academic endeavours were influenced by her mother.

 Lee graduated from Ewha Girls' High School.